wy-ing/BiometricsPapercode/README.md

 The defined "simulation.ker()" and "simulation.ts()" are the simulation for 500 replications of the proposed method and the two-satge approach, respectively;

-The ploted figure saved as "cpfixed.eps" produces Figure 5 in the Web Appendices, and Figure 4in Respose to the comments;
+The ploted figure saved as "cpfixed.eps" produces Figure 5 in the Web Appendices, and Figure 4 in Respose to the comments;

 The ploted figure saved as "fixkxq.eps" produces Figure 6 in Respose to the comments.
 ```